Types of Academic Libraries

 |Community Colleges||Ohlone Community College, City College of San Francisco, Santa Rosa Junior College||2-year AA and technical programs; teaching and skill development-centered||Outreach and instruction; reference; technical support; typically a jack of all trades; possible faculty status|

 Explore these university and college library websites below to get a feel for the environment and roles that librarians play.
-The websites listed are examples only - there are many more academic libraries than we can list.
+The websites listed are examples only - there are many more academic libraries to explore.